- What is the significance of the CITB Health, Safety & Environment test?

 - go online at www.citb.co.uk/hsandetest

 lines open Monday to Friday 8 am to 8 pm, and Saturday 8 am to noon

 - post in an application form (application forms are available from the website and the telephone number listed above).

-When booking your test you will be able to choose whether to receive a confirmation by email or by letter.
-It is important that you check the details (including the type of test, the location, the date and time) and follow any instructions it gives regarding the test.
+When booking your test, you will be able to choose whether to receive a confirmation by email or by letter.
+You must check the details (including the type of test, the location, the date and time) and follow any instructions it gives regarding the examination.

 You can also choose to receive an SMS text message or email reminder 24 hours before your test.